 The Laboratory has been officially registered to the ISO 14001 Standard since 2001.
 The Laboratory was the first DOE Office of Science Laboratory to achieve this registration.
 The certification requires the Laboratory to undergo annual audits by an accredited, third-party registrar to assure that the system is maintained.
-BNL's external certification organization, ERM Certification Verification Services, conducted an external surveillance audit of BNL's conformance to the ISO 14001 Standard in July 2020.

-The Surveillance identified no nonconformances and determined that the Laboratory was in full conformance to the Standard and, therefore, BNL will maintain its current certification.
+BNL's external certification organization, ERM Certification Verification Services, conducted an external certification audit of BNL's conformance to the ISO 14001 Standard in July 2021.
+The certification audit identified one nonconformance regarding the independence of the Internal Assessment, but determined that the Laboratory was in full conformance to the Standard and, therefore, reissued BNL's certification to the standard on September 22, 2021.